brandonyee-cs/srh-journals/Journal 4.md

 ## October 14, 2025 - Class time + 0.5 hours outside of class
 **Focus:** Project Transition & Bayesian Framework Design

+We're upgrading our physics-AI system to not just make predictions, but to also tell us how confident it is in those predictions.
+Think of it like a weather forecaster who doesn't just say "it will rain tomorrow" but adds "I'm 85% confident in this prediction" - crucial for safety-critical applications.

 Today marked a pivot in research direction.
 After completing the HPIT implementation, I'm now extending the meta-learning PINN framework with Bayesian uncertainty quantification, addressing a critical gap identified in the literature.

 ### Objectives